mutantQ/mutantq.github.io/_pages/about.md

 ## Philosophy & Writing

 I believe that AI research must be grounded in a deep understanding of humanity, ethics, and society.
-Through my essays and whitepapers, I explore questions at the intersection of technology and philosophy:

-- **AI, Science, and the Humanities**: Examining why AI researchers must actively pursue an understanding of humans and society beyond technical knowledge, and how legal and ethical systems might evolve as humans and AI coexist.

-- **Signing Right Away**: A hardware-rooted trust architecture for verifiable digital provenance, addressing the proliferation of AI-generated fake content by securing content authenticity at the source.
+In essays like **AI, Science, and the Humanities**, I explore how legal, ethical, and philosophical questions should shape AI research.
 I also maintain educational content on deep learning and reinforcement learning fundamentals, making complex AI concepts accessible to learners at all levels.

 ## Background